Decifr/s3-sqs-connector/README.md

+> **WARN:** README and code have diverged
-> WARN: Outdated; in this fork there are some changes which are not yet reflected in the README!
+> In this fork there are some changes which are not yet reflected in the README!

 # S3-SQS Connector